 <the island of Hawaii is the largest in the Hawaiian archipelago>

-Origin of ISLAND
+Origin and Etymology of island

 alteration (influenced by Anglo-French isle) of earlier iland, from Middle English, from Old English īgland (akin to Old Norse eyland), from īg island (akin to Old English ēa river, Latin aqua water) + land land